All posts

 • api

-Back in 2022 the MACH story felt shiny and full of possibility.
-However, it wasn't all sunshine and rainbows and I wrote this: "The MACH Monolith".
-Fast forward to 2026 and it feels like we have lived through several cycles of hype, confusion, and hard-fought lessons.
-Composability is still powerful, but anyone who has tried to run it at scale knows how complicated it gets once you move past the demo stage.
+Back in 2022 the MACH story felt fresh and full of promise.
+But it wasn't all smooth sailing.
+I wrote about that at the time in "The MACH Monolith", and looking at where we are now, it feels like we've lived through a few cycles of hype, confusion, and some very real lessons.
+Composability is still powerful, but anyone who has tried to run it beyond the demo stage knows how quickly complexity takes over.

 TL;DR